 Slightly turn your forearm with your wrist to the left so you can angle the fingers between around 70 and 45 degrees in relation to the bow stick.

 How tightly should you hold a violin bow?

-Hold the bow as relaxed as possible, do not press.
-Remember that the bow is supported by the strings, no need to be tense.
-All fingers remain free, flexible, and nicely curved.
-Remember to relax the wrist as well and keep it floppy.
+Hold the bow as relaxed as possible and do not press.
+Remember that the bow is supported by the strings.
+There is no need to be tense since all fingers must remain free, flexible, and nicely curved.
+Remember to relax the wrist as well and keep it loose.

-It is advisable to start exercising the bow hold with a pencil or a pen because it is lighter and shorter.
-You can begin exercising with the bow after doing pencil exercises and when your muscles get used to shape of the bow hold and feel more comfortable.
+I advise to start exercising the bow hold with a pencil or a pen because it is lighter and shorter.
+You can begin exercising with the bow after practicing with a pencil once your muscles have gotten used to the shape of the bow hold and feel more comfortable.

 The bow hold and its relation to sound production